melke/netgear-router-web-scripts/README.md

 ##Intro

-Since scripting support is very limited on the Netgear Nighthawk, and I guess, other Netgear routers, I wrote a few simple casperjs scripts that logs in to the web admin interface and simulates clicks.
+Since scripting support is very limited on the Netgear Nighthawk, and I guess, other Netgear routers, I wrote a few simple casperjs scripts that logs into the web admin interface and simulates clicks.
-These scripts are obviously very specific for Netgear, because the scripts will presume a very specific DOM structure in the web pages.
+These scripts are obviously very specific for Netgear Nighthawk, because the scripts will presume a very specific DOM structure in the web pages.
 Feel free to fork and support other router models.

-The scripts that exist now turns access control on and off on a global level.
-(The individual blocked mac-addresses are settings that the scripts do not need to turn on and off.
+The scripts only turn access control on and off on a global level.
+Make sure that you already have blocked individual mac-addresses using a web browser.

 The scripts can be run by themselves or through the simple enclosed nodejs webapp that calls the casperjs scripts.